okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 To run ByteCraft, you will need to install version 16 of Node.js and download Node Package Manager (npm).
 It is recommend that you install [Node.js v16 (LTS)](https://nodejs.org/en/download/).
 If you download the LTS version of Node.js v16, npm will be automatically installed along with your download.

-## Use Bytecraft with OKTC testnet

-### Getting Started
+### Install Bytecraft

-Now that you have completed the initial setup, generate your first smart contract using the procedure described below.
+Now that you have completed the initial setup, you can install bytecraft using the procedure described below.

-1. Install the bytecraft package globally.
+Install the bytecraft package globally.

 ```sh
 npm install -g @okexchain/bytecraft
 ```

+## Use Bytecraft with OKTC testnet

+### Getting Started

+Now that you have installed bytecraft,  generate your first smart contract using the procedure described below.

-2. Generate your smart contract templates.
+1. Generate your smart contract templates with `bytecraft new` command.

 ```sh
 bytecraft new my-wasm-dapp
 ```

-3. After the project is generated and all necessary Node dependencies are installed, navigate to the new `my-wasm-dapp` directory to interact with your app.
+2. After the project is generated and all necessary Node dependencies are installed, navigate to the new `my-wasm-dapp` directory to interact with your app.

 ```sh
 cd my-wasm-dapp